denpeshkov/cs-notes/Go Interfaces Internals.md

 }
 ```

----

-Note that, the itable corresponds to the *interface type*, not the dynamic type.
+Note that, the `itab` corresponds to the interface type, not the dynamic type.
 In our example, it contains pointer only to `String` method, not `Get`

 To check a type of the actual value an interface points to, compiler generates the code equivalent to `s.tab->_type`

 To call `s.String()`, compiler generates the code equivalent to `s.tab->fun[0](s.data)`
 Note that, the function in itable is being passed the pointer, not the actual value.
 Thus the function pointer in our example is `(*Binary).String` not `Binary.String`

-## Computing the Itable
+## Computing the `itab`

-The itable gets computed during the assignment (conversion) of the value to the interface variable: `s := any.(Stringer)`
+The `itab` gets computed during the assignment (conversion) of the value to the interface variable: `s := any.(Stringer)`

-There is a **compile-time** generated [type description](Go%20Type%20Internals.md) struct for each concrete type like `Binary`
+There is a **compile-time** generated [type description](Go%20Type%20Internals.md) struct for each concrete type like `Binary`.
 Among other metadata, the type description struct contains a list of $nt$ methods implemented by that type

 Similarly, there is **compile-time** generated `abi.InterfaceType` struct for each interface type like `Stringer`
 It too contains a list of $ni$ methods

-At **run-time** the itable is computed by looking for each method listed in the interface type's method table in the concrete type's method table
-It then caches it, so the itable is computed only once

-Note that, both tables are sorted, so the mapping is found in $O(ni+nt)$ instead of naive $O(ni*nt)$
+At **run-time** the `itab` is computed by looking for each method listed in the interface type's method table in the concrete type's method table.
+It then caches it, so the `itab` is computed only once.
+Note that, both tables are sorted, so the mapping is found in $O(ni+nt)$ time

 ## Optimizations

-If an interface has no methods, itable is dropped and the first word points at the type directly.
+If an interface has no methods, `itab` is dropped and the first word points at the type directly.
 That is, `runtime.eface` is used instead of `runtime.iface`:

 ```go
 type eface struct {